Quocc1/OpenStack/README.md

 Data transformation involves processing and refining raw data into a structured format suitable for analysis.
 We leverage the following technologies for this purpose:

-   - DBT (Data Build Tool): DBT is utilized for orchestrating the transformation process, enabling the creation of data models and the execution of SQL transformations.
+   - **DBT** (Data Build Tool): DBT is utilized for orchestrating the transformation process, enabling the creation of data models and the execution of SQL transformations.

-   - Apache Spark: As a powerful distributed computing framework, Apache Spark assists in processing large-scale data efficiently, facilitating complex transformations and computations.
+   - **Apache Spark**: As a powerful distributed computing framework, Apache Spark assists in processing large-scale data efficiently, facilitating complex transformations and computations.

-   - Trino (formerly Presto): Trino serves as a distributed SQL query engine, enabling interactive analysis across various data sources.
+   - **Trino** (formerly Presto): Trino serves as a distributed SQL query engine, enabling interactive analysis across various data sources.

 Representation of Data Flow: